 NOTE: This project is totally self-funding.
 Only the students’ money will enable this project to operate so you know that your money is going to a fantastic cause!

 Project dates are from Saturday to Saturday so that students can get used to the heat and get over the jet lag!
-Clinical students will do surgeries from Monday to Friday.
-However, the Centre is open 7 days a week.
+The Centre is open 7 days a week.
 Students can take a day off in the weekend arranged with Janie.

 Each project will last for 2 weeks and only 2 students will be accepted on the project at any time to maximize the learning experience.

 Students will assist in the morning with all the accident/emergency and trauma cases which will arrive in the mornings as many locals bring in the animals to be helped.
 They will also help with the animals already on site, some will already have been operated on and need after care.
 There is no limit to the type of injuries or problems that come in through the door so students will see a range of animals including cows, horses, birds etc

 On Mondays in particular there are a lot of animals ‘dumped at the gate’ or brought in and these will be dealtwith and medical treatments given.
 Students will also be given reading to do by the vet in order to understand the protocols involved as there is no gas anaesthesia.